 If you are planning on renting your primary residence for a very short period of time, such as one week or several weekends, some insurers may allow this if you notify the company in advance.
 Other insurance companies might require a rider to your existing policy to cover your home.

 For this type of arrangement, you live in your primary residence and a tenant lives in a structure that you own, such as a second home or an apartment complex.
-A homeowners policy will not cover you for such an arrangement.
+A homeowners insurance policy will not cover you for such an arrangement.
 In this case, you would need to carry a type of business insurance known as a landlord or a rental property policy.
-A rental property policy is a little different than a typical homeowners policy since it is set up to cover the unique arrangement of someone living in a structure that you own.
+A rental property policy is a little different than a typical homeowners insurance policy since it is set up to cover the unique arrangement of someone living in a structure that you own.

 A rental property policy has three types of coverage: